 Population.
-The estimated population of the Amish of North America (adults and children) as of May 2015 is 300,000.
-This is an increase of approximately 9,900 since 2014, a growth rate of 3.4 percent.
-For a comparison of 2015 to 2010 population data, see Population Change 2010-2015 tables.
+The estimated population of the Amish of North America (adults and children) as of May 2016 is 308,030.
+This is an increase of approximately 8,030 since 2015, a growth rate of 2.6 percent.
+For a comparison of 2016 to 2011 population data, see Population Change 2011-2016 tables.
+For a comparison of 2016 to 1992 population data, see Population Change 1992-2016 tables.
 (For earlier population data and growth rates, see Population Change 1992-2013 tables and Population Change 2008-2013 tables.)

-Fifty-one percent of all Amish settlements contain only 1 church district.
+Fifty-one percent of all Amish settlements contain only a single church district.
 Older settlements such as those in the Holmes County, Ohio, and Lancaster, Pennsylvania, areas contain more than 200 districts.
 Larger settlements may have several different subgroups whereas smaller ones typically have just one subgroup.

 Districts.
-The number of districts (congregations), each of which generally consists of 20 to 40 families, grew from 2,119 in 2014 to 2,193 in 2015, an increase of 74 in the 12-month period.
-Approximately 12 percent of all districts are the only district in their settlement.
+The number of districts (congregations), each of which generally consists of 20 to 40 families, grew from 2,193 in 2015 to 2,259 in 2016, an increase of 66 in the twelve-month period.

 Big Three States.
 Historically, Ohio, Pennsylvania, and Indiana have claimed about two-thirds of the North American Amish population.
 That trend continues this year: 63 percent of the total Amish population lives in those three states.

 Reasons for Population Growth.
 The primary forces driving the growth are sizable nuclear families (five or more children on average) and an average retention rate (Amish children who join the church as young adults) of 85 percent or more.
 A few outsiders have joined the Amish, but the bulk of the growth is from within the Amish community.